Well behaved dogs are welcome and should be under the control of their owners at all times. We also provide water bowls (and water!).

 Free tap water is available at the bars.
 Other soft drinks may be purchased from the foreign beer bar of from food vendors.

-We are afraid as a licensed venue, we cannot permit any alcohol from outside to be consumed within the venue, it’s against the law.
+As a licensed venue we cannot permit any alcohol from outside to be consumed within the venue, it is against the law.

-Not this year!
-Historically beer levels have been quite low on Saturday, however this year we have over 5,100 pints extra, and have breweries on hold for further orders if required.
+Historically beer levels have been quite low on Saturday, however we have increased our order significantly over the last couple of years to provide a great selection of beers throughout the festival.
+We also have breweries on hold for further orders if required.

 Please do offer seats to those less able to stand and please do not reserve seats for those who have not arrived.